legends2k/blog/content/note/git_nuances.md

 lists all branches descending from `some_parent`; of course, this isn’t useful if the descendant commit your looking for isn’t a branch tip.

 The general idea is _reachability_: an ancestor is reachable from a descendant, if you keep following the parental links.
-When an ancestor is _reachable_, changes it introduced are _visible_.
+When an ancestor is _reachable_, changes it introduced are _visible_ to the descendant.

+# Misc

+* Delete branch from remote directly: `git push origin --delete my_topic`
+* Remove local branches with no remote counterparts: `git remote prune origin`
+  - Doing the same while fetching newer branches: `git fetch --prune`
+* Remove untracked files from working tree: `git clean`
+* Clean up unnecessary house-keeping files and optimize repo: `git gc`
+  - Remove objects older than some duration: `git prune --expire 2.weeks.ago`; more manual

 [mind-gap]: https://en.wikipedia.org/wiki/Mind_the_gap